Shorting in Speculative Markets: Speculation

 \begin{proposition} In the limit $\alpha_{+}\to \infty$, the dynamic equilibrium price dominates the static price: $ p_{\dyn}^{\infty} \geq p_{\sta}^{\infty}. $ \end{proposition}

-Next, we show that if short-sales are prohibited \emph{and} if in the static equilibrium only one type holds the asset, the dynamic equilibrium price again exceeds the static price, even when longs pay a cost-of-carry.
+Next, we show that if short-sales are prohibited \emph{and} if in the static equilibrium only one type holds the asset,\footnote{Only one type will hold the asset if that type is sufficiently more optimistic than the others and the supply is small enough.} the dynamic equilibrium price again exceeds the static price, even when longs face an increasing marginal cost-of-carry.